High Seas and Higher Demands: Post-COVID Cruising Culture

 Before the pandemic, my good friend and fellow Brooklynite Shadi Jurdi started buzzing about the soon-to-launch Virgin Voyages cruise line.
-From the busy world of Richard Branson, Virgin was supposed to have their inaugural sail in April of 2020, but of course, it was postponed for more than a year.
+From the busy world of Richard Branson, Virgin was supposed to have its inaugural sail in April 2020.
+But of course, it was postponed for more than a year.
 Virgin heavily promotes its status as an adult-only (21+) cruise line, with two ships in the fleet and two more coming in 2023.
 Its terminal at the Port of Miami is appropriately named Terminal V.

 Compared to the cruise industry’s experience of 2020, mine was a cakewalk.
 The first quarter saw 54 infected ships with 2,592 ill crew members and passengers around the world.
-At least 65 people died on board cruises with the entire world watching (seriously, there was even an HBO documentary).
-Ships stopped sailing one by one at the end of March, as cruise lines dealt with sending home crew members and passengers while the borders were closed.
+At least 65 people died onboard cruises with the world watching.
+Seriously, there was even an HBO documentary.
+Ships stopped sailing at the end of March, as cruise lines sent home crew and passengers.

-To add insult to injury, the industry was booming before the pandemic, with all ship information available three years in advance, including future locations, itineraries, rates, and even onboard menus available.
+To add insult to injury, the industry was booming before the pandemic.
+All ship information is available three years in advance, including future locations, itineraries, rates, and even onboard menus available.
 Additionally:

 - The industry’s average annual growth rate between 2009-2019 was 5.4%, which is higher than land-based tourism (4.9%) over the same time period.

 - There are more than 50 cruise lines with 250 active ships across the world.

 - The three largest lines — Carnival Corporation, Royal Caribbean Cruises and Norwegian Cruise Line — were responsible for $34.2 billion in revenue in 2018.